Author of Trump book contradicts president, says he interviewed him

 Wolff told NBC on Friday that he stood by his reporting and had talked to the president for the book.

 “I absolutely spoke to the president.
-Whether he realized it was an interview or not, I don’t know, but it was certainly not off the record,” he said on NBC’s “Today” program.
-Wolff added that he had spoken to people who spoke to Trump on a daily, “sometimes minute by minute” basis.
+Whether he realized it was an interview or not, I don’t know, but it was certainly not off the record,” he said on NBC’s “Today” program, adding that he had spoken to people who spoke to Trump on a daily, “sometimes minute by minute” basis.

 Asked to clarify what he meant when he wrote that Trump’s entire circle questioned his fitness for office, Wolff said, “Let me put a marker in the sand here: 100 percent of the people around him ...
 They all say he is like a child.
 And what they mean by that is he has a need for immediate gratification.
 It’s all about him.”

-On Thursday evening, Trump tweeted, “I authorized Zero access to White House (actually turned him down many times) for author of phony book!
+On Thursday evening, Trump tweeted that, “I authorized Zero access to White House (actually turned him down many times) for author of phony book!
 I never spoke to him for book.”

 “Full of lies, misrepresentations and sources that don’t exist.
 Look at this guy’s past and watch what happens to him and Sloppy Steve!”
 Trump added.